taladan/TOP-calculator/README.md

 Once we have all of the texts from each button, we can handle the key properly.

 - Test to see if the key is in the list of buttons
-- If key is in buttons, determine if it's a number, operator, or special and call the appropriate function
+- If key is in the list of buttons, determine if it's a number, operator, or special and call the appropriate function

 ```js
 // syntax